znewsham/mongo-collection-hooks/README.md

 # Mongo Collection Hooks
 This package implements collection hooks, similar to [Meteor Collection Hooks](https://github.com/Meteor-Community-Packages/meteor-collection-hooks) but without the meteor dependencies (or any other in fact).

 The `HookedCollection` class takes as an argument a collection implementing the mongodb `Collection` interface - or whatever portion of it you intend to use.
-For example, if you only plan to use `insertOne` - you need only provide something that implements that portion of the interface.
+For example, if you only plan to use `insertOne` - you need only provide something that implements `insertOne`.
+Things do get a little more complex for `insertMany` and similar, since they may also require access to `find`.
+In general this is only a problem in very specific situations (e.g., a client side implementation that talks to the server).
 The typical argument here would be an actual mongo collection, on the server.
 However this would happily work client side with whatever implementation you provide.

 ## Basic Usage